 Hoteye nodded serenely.
 "Nya ha!
 Indeed, Jura-san, but please, as my friends, you may all call me Richard.
 And while Nirvana does have the powers to alter the personalities of those wavering in their beliefs, what we're seeing now is merely the first stage.
 Even I am unacquainted with what happens next."

-Travelling alongside the two behemoths of Jura and Hoteye, the small form of Charle proved to be an odd sight.
+Travelling alongside the two behemoths of Jura and Hoteye, the small form of Carla proved to be an odd sight.
 "So, you were doing all this just to find this brother of yours?
 How exactly does Nirvana help to achieve that?"

-Hoteye looked glum; it was a rare feat considering that it was the first time Charle had spoken to him at all.
+Hoteye looked glum; it was a rare feat considering that it was the first time Carla had spoken to him at all.
 "I once believed it was for the sake of earning enough to fund a search for Wally.
 Reflecting on that now, it turned out to be a misguided effort driven purely by my greed."

 "Most likely not, but that is a moot point," Hibiki said.
 "To be honest, Nirvana's history is too muddled with inaccuracies.
 For all we know, Richard here could just very well kill us when our backs are turned."

 "But then again... one could argue that everything is subjective to the individual.
 You just have to look and see that the proof is right here in front of us."

 Hoteye was downcast.
 "Yet, it does not excuse the deeds I've done in the past in my pursuit for money.
 But this shall be my first step to redemption!"
 An inviting smile followed.
 "I shall help my new friends stop the madness that I've once wrought!
 By my honour, Nirvana will be destroyed!"